 The transmitter will automatically perform diagnostic routines.
 The transmitter is self-switching and will automatically detect the supply voltage.
 When using DC power, a minimum of 1.5 amps of startup current is required.
 During this period, Alert 009 is active.
 The diagnostic routines should complete in approximately 30 seconds.
-The status LED will turn green when the startup diagnostics are complete.
+For transmitters with a display, the status LED will turn green and begin to flash when the startup diagnostics are complete.
 If the status LED exhibits different behavior, an alert is active.